nadeemlab/DeepLIIF/README.md

 ### Pre-requisites
 1. Install Torchserve and torch-model-archiver following [these instructions](https://github.com/pytorch/serve#install-torchserve-and-torch-model-archiver).
-In MacOS, navigate into the `model-server` directory:
+In MacOS, navigate to the `model-server` directory:

 ```shell
 cd model-server